Einar Blidberg: Career

 As a practical sailor with experience from both the large ships and destroyers and with deep knowledge, he strongly influenced the development of tactics.
-This was especially evident during his time as Chief of the Coastal Fleet.
+This was especially evident during his time as Commander-in-Chief of the Coastal Fleet.
 The new operational tactics, which were developed and which primarily aimed at surprising attacks after breaking out of the archipelago and then rapid attacks against a detected enemy force, were based on advanced navigation using radar.
 An important aid was a so-called navigation disc developed by him.
 The method was also used during his time as a consultant at the Swedish Maritime Administration for training pilots in navigating tankers in archipelago routes in difficult conditions and in navigating supertankers in waters such as the English Channel.

 In 1966, Blidberg became commanding officer of the Naval Command East which the same year became the East Coast Naval Base.
 As commander of the East Coast Naval Base (and former chief of staff), he had a decisive influence on the navy's relocation to Muskö.
 At 07:59 on Wednesday morning, 16 July 1969, rear admiral Blidberg, boarded a longboat at Skeppsholmen.
 The time was deliberately chosen - no swallowtailed naval ensign was hoisted over the Admiralty House.
 The naval base had regrouped to Muskö after 329 years in central Stockholm.
 Blidberg retired two years later in 1971 and was promoted to vice admiral.

 Blidberg served as chairman of the Swedish Society for Maritime History (Sjöhistoriska samfundet) from 1968 to 1987 and later became an honorary member of the same.
 After retirement, Blidberg served as a nautical consultant in many at the Swedish Maritime Administration from 1971 to 1983.